TICKETS SOLD OUT FOR 2019

 21 – 23 JUNE 2019

 DUE TO UNPRECEDENTED DEMAND WE ARE AT CAPACITY FOR OUR 2019 RETREAT.
-WE MAY RELEASE A SMALL NUMBER OF TICKETS IN THE NEW YEAR DEPENDING ON ARRANGEMENTS.

 Each year we will be welcoming back a tutor from the previous year and this year it is the wonderful Samantha Muir.
 Many will know Samantha from her fantastic arrangements of classical and campenella style pieces for ukulele.
 As well as a wonderful arranger Samantha is a respected performer and teacher on the ukulele scene.